thomaspoignant/go-feature-flag/CONTRIBUTING.md

 ### Pull Requests

 We welcome contributions in the form of pull requests.

-Before opening a pull request, we kindly request you check if there is an open issue related to your proposed contribution.
+Before opening a pull request, we kindly request you check if there is an open issue related to your proposed contributions.
 By doing so, we can initiate a discussion and provide feedback on your changes before proceeding with the pull request.
 This approach ensures that your efforts align with the project's goals and enhances the chances of your contribution being successfully integrated.
 Thank you for your understanding and cooperation!